mdkberry/migrating-to-aimms/README.md

 # AIMMS Migration Tool

+***NOTE: this is currently a work in progress.
+It's recommended you do not download or fork it at this time until the launch of AIMMS Version 1.0 (Storm) Storyboard Management software in Q1 2026***

+## Roadmap

+- integrity test as seperate app, for after successful migration

+- GUI based web interface

+## Description

 A comprehensive Python-based tool for migrating AIMMS projects from older formats to AIMMS 1.0 with a new database schema and file structure.

 ## 📋 Table of Contents